Memories of Michael Lutin

 Like most New York Sixties people he was also open to alternatives.
 I think some of this came from his passion for Pop Art.
 Not a lot of people know that he was the writer behind some rather groovy cartoons created with Michel Quarez.
 Mod Love is the best-known.
 Quarez himself passed in 2021.

 In 1967, Michael gave us this fantastically Lutin narrative: “The Go-Go wonder of Paris – That’s space girl.
-Transistors never wear down, thev just go on and on – Even her heart is made of vinvl – It’s a marvy life – With nothing else to do but dance – Why not? – Love? – Forget it, baby – Not for her -” From Mod Love (1967) by Michael Lutin and Michel Quarez (Creative Commons).
+Transistors never wear down, thev just go on and on – Even her heart is made of vinvl – It’s a marvy life – With nothing else to do but dance – Why not? – Love? – Forget it, baby – Not for her -” From She’s The Hippest Girl in the World/Mod Love (1967) by Michael Lutin and Michel Quarez (Creative Commons).

 Planetarium in Media Astrology